Prostitution in early modern England: James I and Charles I

 James I, the first Stuart king of England from 1603 to 1625, was known to have no personal interests in prostitution in England.
 During this time period, it was common for men who broke the English law to be branded with the letter R on them.
 James I considered extending this form of punishment, and he believed that prostitutes should be the next to receive this form of public humiliation.
 To further decrease the number of brothels in England, James I also approved numerous raids in the 1620s.
 This was viewed as a tactic targeting brothels in the capital.
 Although the raids were deemed a failure in the long term, documents support that nineteen women were accused of owning brothels and arrested in a single day during August of 1620.

-Charles I, the king of Great Britain and Ireland from 1625 to 1649, was known to hold the same standards towards prostitiution like the monarchs before him.
+Charles I, the king of Great Britain and Ireland from 1625 to 1649, was known to hold the same standards towards prostitution like the monarchs before him.
 One of his goals was to decrease the ‘open bawdry’ that was widespread throughout the city.
 He did so by requesting that the Lord Chief Justice take the matter of prostitution into his own hands.
 This led to the Lord Chief’s attempt to stop the spread of ‘open bawdry’, but in the end, the brothels and their workers remained prosperous in the city.